 CD, Solstice, 2011

 According to his website and the plentiful promotional material about him that is floating on the World Wide Waves, Koji Asano is someone special and something of a prodigy.
-Up to now he has released 45 albums, 43 of which between 1995 and 2006.
-Then it became a bit more silent, yet that silence was broken in 2010 with the release of “Galaxies”, and in early 2011 there was “Solstice Eclipse”.
+Up to now he released 45 albums of which 43 between ’95 and ’06.
+Then it became a bit more silent and that silence was broken in 2010 with the release of “Galaxies” and in early 2011 there was “Solstice Eclipse”.

-To make a long story short, in the genre of electro-acoustic compositions/drones I have heard more, and much of what I’ve heard was of a higher quality.
-The CD holds one long track (almost 48 minutes) with a sound spectrum which is quite narrow.
-It is nowhere said which musical instruments are used as sound sources, but as far as my suspicion goes it must be something string-like, such as guitar.
+To make a long story short, in the genre of electro-acoustic compositions/drones I have heard more and much of what I’ve heard was of a higher quality.
+The CD holds one long track (almost 48 minutes) with a sound-spectrum which is quite narrow.
+It is nowhere said which musical instruments are used as sound-source, but as far as my suspicion goes it must be something stringlike like a guitar.

 Probably a must-have for his followers, but for newcomers to Koji another option might be a wiser choice.
-If you still want to try it, get the $3.95 download and not the $24.95 CD.
-This is a typical case of ‘try-before-you-buy’.
+If you still want to try it, get the 3,95 dollar download and not the 24,95 dollar CD.
+This is a typical case of ‘Try-before-you-buy’.

 — Bauke van der Wal